mthiebaux/D3JSdemo/README.md

 For Dijkstra's weighted path algorithm, weights are automatically generated based on node degrees of each link's endpoints.
 The degrees are combined based on the product of the square-roots of each node's degree, resulting in hub avoidance.
 The result is inverted to find paths that prefer hubs.

+Dijkstra's is implemented using two JS *Set* structures, one for visited nodes, and another for the active frontier.
+New nodes are added to the frontier as they are discovered, and transferred to visited when processing completes.
+This minimizes the size of the frontier search space when the next shortest leg is needed.